Point Cloud Structure and Output Formats

 Organized PCD format

-The Zivid SDK stores the ordered point cloud with a header that indicates an unordered point cloud.
-Since SDK 2.5, it is possible to configure the SDK with the Config.yml file to export PCD with the correct header that indicates an ordered point cloud.
+When using Frame::save the Zivid SDK stores the organized point cloud with a header that indicates an unorganized point cloud.
+Since SDK 2.5, it is possible to configure the SDK with the Config.yml file to export PCD with the correct header that indicates an organized point cloud.
 If the file already exists and its located in %LOCALAPPDATA%\Zivid\API for Windows or "${XDG_CONFIG_HOME-$HOME/.config}"/Zivid/API for Ubuntu, update Configuration/APIBreakingBugFixes/FileFormats/PCD/UseOrganizedFormat.

 If the file does not exist: